 - An anesthesiologist and anesthetist – Your anesthesiologist and anesthetist are a doctor and a highly trained nurse, respectively, who work together to make sure you’re comfortable and pain-free during surgery.

 - A physical therapist – You may work with a physical therapist before and after your surgery.
 Before your surgery, a physical therapist can help you manage pain and build up as much strength as possible – which can help set you up for success after surgery.
-They also assist with rehabilitation post-surgery, helping you adjust to your new joint, strengthen your joint and surrounding muscles, and improve your mobility.
+They also assist with physical therapy after your knee replacement surgery, helping you adjust to your new joint, strengthen your joint and surrounding muscles, and improve your mobility.

 - An occupational therapist – Following your surgery, your occupational therapist will teach you how to safely perform daily activities, like bathing or dressing, as you recover.